You are considered a transfer student if: (click here)

 • Theater Design (Bachelor of Fine Arts/B.F.A.)

-• Theater Production/Technical Direction (Bachelor of Fine Arts/B.F.A.)
+• Theater Production (Bachelor of Fine Arts/B.F.A.) - Includes stage management and technical direction.

 • Visual Arts/Fine Arts (Bachelor of Fine Arts/B.F.A.) - drawing, graphic design, media, painting, print, sculpture.